RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 ### Today, Tuesday 17th October 2017

 1. [Peer learning](#peer-learning)
-2. Lets review your prototypes!
+2. What is your prototypes looking like?
-3. Lets design the workshop together!
+3. How should we approach the design of the workshop?

 ### Your [homework](#homework) and [blog](#blog)!